Last Updated on August 15, 2026 by Emma Fajcz | Published: March 28, 2022

 Superiority Burger

-Former punk rock drummer Brooks Headley was the pastry chef at erstwhile upscale Del Posto and then left his post to open this vegan burger place (119 Avenue A) in the East Village.
-It has caused a sensation, even among animal eaters, since day one.
+Former punk rock drummer Brooks Headley was the pastry chef at erstwhile upscale Del Posto, but left his post to open Superiority Burger in the East Village.
+This vegan burger place has caused a sensation, even among animal eaters, since day one.

 It’s not just the burgers here that are great—various sides, like the burnt-broccoli salad, are fantastic.
-Easily one of the best vegan restaurants in NYC.
+This is easily one of the best vegan restaurants in NYC.